nicolasventer/tmp_cmd_runners/client/README.md

 # Client

 This is the frontend for CommandRunners.
-It renders a dashboard where each widget can run a shell command, display its live output, and optionally transform that output with custom JavaScript.
+It renders a dashboard where each widget can run a shell command, display its live output, optionally transform that output with custom JavaScript, and participate in a saved dashboard state that can be loaded or renamed later.

 ## Stack